cme212/course/syllabus.md

 If you are having difficulty completing an assignment please contact a TA or the instructor so that we may help you.
 We would much rather spend time helping you than dealing with honor code violations.

+### Examples of "reasonable" actions
+ - Speaking with peers about problem sets in English (or any spoken language of your choice).
+ - Whiteboarding solutions to problem sets with others using diagrams or pseudocode, but not actual code.

+Since this is an advanced course in programming, we expect that you should be able to (learn to) debug programs on your own.
+E.g. asking another student
+to directly look at your code and give suggestions for improvement starts to get into murky waters.

+### An inexhaustive list of "unreasonable" actions
+ - Accessing a solution to a problem prior to submitting your own.
+This includes solutions from prior years (staff/student) as well as this year (e.g. a fellow students finished program)
+ - Failing to cite code that you borrow outside the course notes.
+ - Showing your code to a student who is struggling with theirs.

 ## Students with Documented Disabilities